Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Food and Chemical Toxicology found that agaritine led to mutated cells in a study performed on mice.
 That toxin is paired with hydrazine, which is also found in mushrooms.

-These toxic compounds can be removed by cooking the mushrooms.
+Cooking the mushrooms can remove these toxic compounds.
 The Japanese Journal of Public Health determined that boiling the mushrooms for 10 minutes significantly reduces agaritine.

 The most effective way to reduce toxins in mushrooms is by boiling them.
 Follow this process:

-- Remove the packaging.
+1. Remove the packaging.

-- Put the mushrooms in a pot of water.
+3. Put the mushrooms in a pot of water.

-- Let them reach a rolling boil.
+4. Let them reach a rolling boil.

-- Cook them for 10 minutes.
+5. Cook them for 10 minutes.

-You can bake or sauté mushrooms but don’t include butter, salt (sodium), or cooking oil.
+You can bake or sauté mushrooms, but don’t include butter, salt (sodium), or cooking oil.
 Remember that baking or sautéing will remove fewer toxins than boiling them in water.

 A cooked button, cremini, portobello, or porcini mushroom is safe for pet parrots once or twice a week.
 Combine them with different nutritious vegetables for other essential vitamins and minerals.